bio-raum/FooDMe2/docs/user_doc/installation.md

     ```

     1. When using a local configuraiton, you do not need to specify a profile
-    2. It is not possible to define workflow-specific arguments when using a local configuration
+    2. It is not possible to define workflow-specific arguments within a local configuration file

 === "`local.config`"